genevaers/Utilities/README.md

 ## How to build Instructions

-1. Place all assember source parts in the same Partitioned Dataset within a z/OSoperation system
+1. Place all assember source parts in the same Partitioned Dataset within a z/OS operating system
 2. Use these options to assemble the GVBUR20 Source
 //ASM      EXEC PGM=ASMA90,
 // PARM=(NODECK,OBJECT,'SYSPARM(RELEASE)','OPTABLE(ZS7)',